 What to serve with it

-General Tso Chicken is commonly served with white or brown rice.
+General Tso’s Chicken is commonly served with white or brown rice.
 It can also be served with rice noodles.
-For a healthier option, serve the chicken with cauliflower rice or steamed broccoli.
+For a healthier option, serve the chicken with cauliflower rice, steamed broccoli or lettuce wraps.

 - Is General Tso Chicken bad for you?
 Traditional general tso chicken is loaded with sodium and calories.
 This gluten free, pan fried version has half the calories of traditional Chinese restaurant General Tso’s Chicken and 20% less sodium.
 It also contains significantly less fat and is loaded with Vitamin C, providing 327% of the daily value recommended.

 - Is General Tso Chicken spicy?
 Yes, this General Tso Chicken recipe does have a nice kick to it!
 The dried red chili peppers and crushed red pepper flakes can be omitted or reduced for a less spicy dish.

-Create an entire Gluten Free Chinese menu at home with these delicious gluten free Chinese recipes!
+Create an entire Gluten Free Chinese menu at home with these delicious gluten free recipes!